RISHANGSHARMA/portfolio/README.md

 # Rishang's Netflix-style TPM Portfolio

-This project is a React and TypeScript web app designed to showcase my skills and experience as a Technical Program Manager.
+This project is a React and TypeScript web app designed to showcase my skills and experience showing my prowess as Technical person .
 All content is served from simple JSON files so it can be hosted easily on GitHub Pages.

 ## Getting Started
 1. Install dependencies with `npm install`.